rhacrsse/rhacrsse/README.md

 "For the strength of the Pack is the Wolf, and the strength of the Wolf is the Pack."
 ― Rudyard Kipling, The Jungle Book
-I discovered this quote watching at Netflix doc miniseries The Last Dance.
+I discovered this quote while watching at Netflix doc miniseries The Last Dance.

-- 🔭 I’m currently working on ansible-playbook scripts to manage ssl certificates, and ansible-playbook scripts in order to install IBM MQS software on several rhel vms.
+- 🔭 I’m currently working on ansible-playbook scripts to manage SSL certificates, and ansible-playbook scripts in order to install IBM MQS software on several RHEL VMs.
 - 🌱 I’m currently learning Italian Diction because I'd like to speak in public and I like reading out loud.
-It relax me.
+It relaxes me.
 <!--
 **rhacrsse/rhacrsse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.